nglinhchi/okbut-app/README.md

 3. Unlock the secret message
 4. Feel the feels ✨

 ## Ok, but...
-What if I want make twists and make my own version? 🤔
+What if I want to make twists and create my own version? 🤔

 **Clone repo:**